symbol/symbol-docs/source/sdk/architecture.rst

 - **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
 - **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.
 - **Async error handling**: Traditional try/catch is powerless for errors handling in asynchronous computations, but ReactiveX will offer developers the proper tools to handle these sort of errors.
-- **Concurrency made easy**: Observables and Schedulers in ReactiveX allow the programmer to abstract away low-level threading, synchronization, and concurrency issues.
+- **Concurrency**: Observables and Schedulers in ReactiveX allow the programmer to abstract away low-level threading, synchronization, and concurrency issues.
 - **Frontend**: Manipulation of UI events and API responses on the Web using RxJS.
 - **Backend**: Embrace ReactiveX's asynchronicity, enabling concurrency and implementation independence.